top of page

 Kai Cameron

-Upon retirement from the Providence Public School District as an Administrator for twenty-plus years, S. Kai Cameron has served for the past three (3) years as the Co-Director for the Langston Hughes Community Poetry Reading Committee (LHCPR), which in 2019 was the recipient of the distinguished RISCA Expansion Arts program.
-Notably, prior to her involvement with LHCPR, Kai has been an advocate for Rhode Island’s high-risk youth and their families as a classroom teacher, program developer, project manager and community engagement activist primarily in the City of Providence.
+Upon retirement from the Providence Public School District as an Administrator for 22 years, S. Kai Cameron has served as Co-Director for the Langston Hughes Community Poetry Reading Committee (LHCPR), which in 2019 was the recipient of the distinguished RISCA Expansion Arts program.
+Notably, prior to LHCPR, Kai has been an advocate for Rhode Island’s high-risk youth and families as a classroom teacher, program developer, project manager and community engagement activist primarily in Providence.
 Her ‘body of work’ started with the well-known community-based organizations of the Opportunities Industrialization Center of RI (OIC), Providence Housing Authority and Urban League of RI, where she functioned as an Education Specialist/Supervisor to develop youth and families to combat lack of education, low self-esteem, school suspension and joblessness.
-In the late 1990’s, as Project Director, Kai implemented a nationally funded city-wide five-year substance-abuse prevention program for youth and adults under the leadership of the Mayor’s Council for Drug and Alcohol Abuse.
-In 2000, she served as the Interim Director of Student Relations for the Providence School Department and advanced there until her retirement to lead a number of projects designed to enhance the education of children and to empower their families to be valuable partners within the education system.
+In the late 1990’s, as Project Director, Kai implemented a nationally funded city-wide five-year substance-abuse prevention program for youth and adults.
+In 2000, she served as the Interim Director of Student Relations for the Providence School Department and until her retirement led a number of projects designed to enhance education and empower families.

 Kai has received a number of local, state and national awards including the US Housing and Development (HUD) Minority Fellowship, a ‘Join Together’ Fellowship sponsored by Boston University School of Public Health/Robert Woods Johnson Foundation, and the Student of the Year Award from the RI Chapter of the American Planning Association.
 Additionally, she has participated as a community volunteer and/or board member in numerous associations, such as Violet’s Village, Neighbors 4 Revitalization, and the RI Coalition of Black Women.

-A native Rhode Islander, Kai received her BA in Elementary Education from Rhode Island College and holds a MA in Community Planning for social policy development from the University of Rhode Island.
-Currently, she is in the process of developing an entrepreneurial fashion design business, called “Kai’s Kloset”.
+Currently, she is in the process of developing a fashion design business, called “Kai’s Kloset”.
 Deliberately created as a social enterprise, her business will provide eco-friendly clothing that is one-of-a-kind and fashionable.

 Committee Member